Jenna Jameson Shows The Result Of Her Non-Gym Workout Routine With Before & After Snap On Instagram

 Exercise is starting to pay off.
 Yes I’ve lost the weight I wanted, but I want to feel toned.
 At my age it isn’t easy.
 I’m almost 45.
 Honestly I despise the gym.
 I feel self conscious and anxious when I’m there.
 So I told myself I would strengthen myself by hiking with Batel, walking as much as possible and run stairs.
 It’s working.
 This progression proves you don’t have to spend hours in a gym… get out, move your body and live life!!!! #keto #beforeandafter #beforeandafterweightloss #fitmom #ketodiet #ketotransformation #healthylifestyle #heal #fitnessmotivation

-The entrepreneur and author explains that she already goes on walks with Batel, so she simply made them more intense and began taking her hiking, which is something they can both enjoy.
+The entrepreneur and author explains that she already goes on walks with Batel, so she simply made them more intense.
+She began taking her daughter while hiking, which is something that they can both enjoy.
 In addition, Jameson has also started running stairs.
 And the results are finally showing, she said.

-The snap, which she shared with her 339,000 Instagram followers, garnered nearly 10,000 likes and more than 770 comments, with fans sharing words of encouragement as well as praise for her progress and discipline.
+The snap, which she shared with her 339,000 Instagram followers, garnered nearly 10,000 likes and more than 770 comments.
+Many fans shared words of encouragement, as well as praise for her progress and discipline.

 “Can we just stop EVERYTHING and discuss your thighs?
 How amazing do they look,” one Instagram user wrote, while another added, “I adore you.
 I think you are beautiful at any size.”

-As Women’s Health detailed, Jameson attributes her dramatic weight loss to following a strict keto diet, a popular and controversial diet that consists of a consuming high-fat, adequate-protein and low-carbohydrate foods.
+As Women’s Health detailed, Jameson attributes her dramatic weight loss to following a strict keto diet — a popular and controversial diet that consists of consuming high-fat, high-protein foods with a low-carbohydrate count.

-Earlier this month, Jameson took to her Instagram to answer fans’ questions and added that in addition to the less structured form of exercise she detailed in the recent post, she also does a little yoga and weight lifting, as Women’s Health pointed out.
+Earlier this month, Jameson took to her Instagram to answer questions from her fans, wherein she noted that in addition to her unstructured workouts, she also does a little yoga and weight lifting, as Women’s Health pointed out.

 “I only began lifting weights and a bit of yoga this last month,” she is quoted as saying.